 - Adjustable waist for comfortable fit

-- Boot Gaiters with Grippers form a seamless integration with boots to keep warmth in and moisture out
+- Boot gaiters with grippers form a seamless integration with boots to keep warmth in and moisture out

 The Ultimate Buying Guide: Finding Your Perfect Snow Pants